belgradGoat/Geoff/README.md

 **Monday evening, home from work:**
 - Open Geoff, check the task
 - Agent completed, ready for review
-- You review the diff, tweak as needed, continue on
+- You review the diff, tweak as needed, move to the next task

 **Time spent coding: 5 minutes instead of 30**